 May be useful in dosage planning for individuals who will receive high-dose irinotecan, have personal or family history of sensitivity to irinotecan, or have experienced neutropenia while receiving irinotecan.
-Confirm suspected diagnosis of Gilbert syndrome.
+Confirms suspected diagnosis of Gilbert syndrome.

 Lavender (EDTA), pink (K2EDTA), or yellow (ACD Solution A or B).